TheDirtyDeveloper/porn-site/README.md

 *• Display a long catalog of videos*  :ledger:

+*• Display a long catalog of pornstars*  :kiss:

+*• Display a long catalog of tags*  :bookmark_tabs:

 *• Navigate through the pages* 🖱️

 *• Save your videos to see it later*  :floppy_disk: